nanovms/nanos/README.md

 ### Getting Help

-We run a public mailing list at:

-  nanos-users@nanovms.com

-for general questions.
-We also have a [discussion forum](https://forums.nanovms.com/).
+If you need help using nanos or ops the the [discussion forum](https://forums.nanovms.com/) is your best route for general questions.
+You may feel free to report a bug noting the bug reporting section ahead or open an issue for a feature request.

 # Support

+Note: Nanos is open source, Apache2, however the builds that NanoVMs provides are not.
+Those using binary builds with over 50 employees must get a commercial subscription or you may freely build from source.

+Similarily if you need something done *now* or want immediate attention to an issue NanoVMs offers [paid support plans](https://nanovms.com/services/subscription).

+If you need email or drift support you will need to sign up for a support plan.

 If you'd like more in-depth help reach out to the nanovms folks via drift or email engineering.

-If you need something done *now* or want immediate attention to an issue NanoVMs offers [paid support plans](https://nanovms.com/services/subscription).

-If you need email support you will need to sign up for a support plan.